Once upon a long, long time ago, I wrote a brief, sketchy timeline of the CONDOR HEROES TRILOGY, which someone bothered to preserve here.

 - Yeung Ding Teen battles three Dao-generation elder monks at Shaolin, and blinds one of them.

-- Dor Yee See (Purple-Robed Dragon King and later Granny Golden Flower) arrives from Persia and becomes the adopted daughter of Yeung Deng Teen.
+- Dor Yee See (Purple-Robed Dragon King and later Granny Golden Flower) arrives from Persia and becomes the adopted daughter of Yeung Ding Teen.

 - Dor Yee See meets and marries Mr. Silver Leaf.
 Soon afterwards, she leaves the Ming Cult.